King Arthur Measure for Measure Gluten-Free Flour — GFCO certified, made in a dedicated facility

 | CSA | <5 ppm | Strictest standard available |

 King Arthur’s GFCO certification means regular third-party verification—not just label claims.
+For a full breakdown of how these certification tiers work and what the law requires, see our gluten-free labeling laws guide.

 Tips for Celiac-Safe Baking